hadijah10/TailwindRecipe/README.md

 # TailwindRecipe
-A simple responsive recipe website
+A simple responsive recipe website using HTML and tailwind,a CSS framework